Alexander-Kahanek/Alexander-Kahanek.github.io/about.md

 5. LaTeX
 ```

-## Currently

-I'm a Undergraduate student at the University of North Texas, pursuing a Bachelors of Science in Data Science with a minor in Mathematics, focused in statistics and probability.
-I plan to gradute by December of 2021.
-I am also spending my summer participating in several Data Science Research Projects that the University of North Texas is involved in.

-## Areas of expertise
+## __Areas of expertise__
 ```
 1. Machine Learning
 2. Data Visualisation
 3. Statistics and Probability
 4. Object Oriented Programming
 ```

+__Currently__

+: > I'm a Undergraduate student at the University of North Texas, pursuing a Bachelors of Science in Data Science with a minor in Mathematics, focused in statistics and probability.
+I plan to gradute by December of 2021.
+I am also spending my summer participating in several Data Science Research Projects that the University of North Texas is involved in.

 -----------------
 ## Projects